Orion777777777/RUI_indicator_p/README.md

 ## Features

-- Real-time fuel and supplies lifetime indicator
+- Real time fuel and supplies lifetime indicator
 - Total repair cost in supplies
 - Lightweight UI integration
+- LunaLib support

 ---

-## Installation
+## Installation instructions

+### Manual

 1. Download the latest release from the **Releases** tab
 2. Extract the folder into your Starsector `mods/` directory
 3. Enable the mod in the in-game launcher

+### TriOS

+1. Click Add Mod(s) button and import the .zip
+2. Activate the mod through TriOS

 ---